xieyuheng/inner/papers/publish/boundaries-as-types.md

   - Hopf fibration describe partition of the ball of `S3`, but in our language, we can not describe this detailed partition.

+---

+- We can define partition on cell-complex,
+- When defining a map between two spaces, we must also define the map for all possible partitions (serreal number?).
+- When we define map between the same dimension, our way of definition already give a definition for all possible partitions.
+- We can map element cross dimension, but must also define the map for all possible partitions.
+- Then we can define Hopf fibration in a intuitive and pure topological way.

 # Abstract

 A language to capture the concept of continuum,